Kelly’s Beach, Port Alfred

 Unlike the beaches in Scandanavia, however, bathers at the Port Alfred beach can enjoy warm waters throughout the year.
-The warm Agulhas current that flows south along the east coast of South Africa, ensures that the water temperatures at Kelly’s Beach are above 18 degrees Centigrade most days, reaching temperatures in excess of 25 degrees Centigrade during summer months.
+The warm Agulhas current that flows south along the east coast of South Africa, ensures that the water temperatures at Kelly’s Beach are nice and warm.

 The 400m-long beach offers ample space for various beach activities.
 Sun-seekers can gaze out into the horizon and maybe even spot whales and dolphins frolicking in the ocean.